Anthony-Nolan/Atlas/README_ManualTesting.md

+# Manual Testing
 Projects dedicated to manual, non-automated testing of various aspects of the Atlas solution.

+> Important!
 This code is designed to be run locally; it is not production quality and cannot be deployed "as-is" to remote environments.

 ## Projects
 - `Atlas.ManualTesting`